gigascience/gigadb-website/docs/INSTALL_DOCKER.md

 [vagrant@localhost ~]$ sudo docker rmi $(docker images -q)
 ```

+### Docker containers

 To run the `sample` image as a container, use the run command. -p publishes the
-container's ports to the host, -v mounts a volume and -d runs the `sample`
+container's ports to the host, -v mounts the host's /vagrant directory into a
+given directory in the container, and -d runs the `sample` image as a container
-container in the background:
+in the background:

 ```bash
 [vagrant@localhost ~]$ sudo docker run -p 80:80 -v /vagrant:/vagrant -d sample